GluuFederation/docs-ce-prod/docs/source/operation/logs.md

 ## View Log File

-The log files configured in the earlier section can be viewed using the **View log file** feature.
+Previously configured log files can be viewed using the **View log file** feature.
 This feature can be accessed through the configuration menu using **Configuration --> View Log File**.

 ![view-log](../img/admin-guide/logs/view-log.png)

 The **Display last lines count** field contains the lines that will be displayed in the Web GUI.
 If the field contains the value **400**, then the Gluu Server will show the last 400 lines of the log in the GUI.
 The screenshot below shows an according example.

 ![tail-log](../img/admin-guide/logs/tail-log.png)

+!!!
+Note
+    Logs can be set up for [Apache Kafka log aggregation](https://kafka.apache.org) using [this tutorial](../tutorials/kafka.md)

 ## Log Levels